zynksoftware/Zynk-Workflow/docs/_documentation/Magento-V2-Connector/Uploading-Credit-Memos-to-Magento-V2.md

 _Required_
 Set to true to prevent the same record being processed more than once by the task.
 This setting will only work where an `<external_id>` element is provided in the XML.

+## Store View Code
+_Required_
+The magento store view code to perform the API calls against.
+Default value of 'all'.

 ### Refund Offline
 _Required_
 Set to true to request that refunds are completed offline.